Chief Curator Robert Leonard remembers Peter Peryer.

 Picking up a camera in the early 1970s, Peryer rapidly became New Zealand’s most important artist-photographer.
 His work played a key role in the recognition of the medium in the New Zealand art world and particularly in the New Zealand art market.

 Peryer was famously ‘directorial’, often previsualising and setting up his images, even though it looked like he could have stumbled across them.
 His 1991 photo Trap, showing a possum caught in a trap, was based on a found image he thought he could better.
-He had to kill three possums in order to get it.
-With the first two, the tail just wasn’t right.
+He had to kill several possums in order to get it.
+With the first few, the tail just wasn’t right.

 Peryer seldom worked in series, preferring to make unique images of specific subjects—his definitive image of this or that.
 Despite their eccentricity, his images spoke to one another through rhymes of topic and treatment.
 He said his images resembled one another like family members.
 They all fitted into an overall vision, a Peryer-verse.